-Back by popular demand, engage in hands-on lessons and activities to enhance your food safety knowledge and decision-making skills during the Listeria Learning Lab.
-Take advantage of this opportunity to network with the companies immersed in the fight against Listeria and who are developing the innovative tools and technologies to assure food safety.
+Back by popular demand, attendees engaged in hands-on lessons and activities to enhance their food safety knowledge and decision-making skills during the Listeria Learning Lab.
+They took advantage of this opportunity to network with the companies immersed in the fight against Listeria and who are developing the innovative tools and technologies to assure food safety.

 Dismantle Deville Equipment

 Last year you met it, now you can take it apart!
-This year’s activity will allow participants to completely dismantle a Deville Conveyor while our moderators explain the significance of the design vis-à-vis food buildup and bacteria growth.
+This year’s activity allowed participants to completely dismantle a Deville Conveyor while our moderators explained the significance of the design vis-à-vis food buildup and bacteria growth.

 Heinzen Manufacturing & Channelized Solutions

 Sanitary Design: Blue Sky to Legacy

 There are always questions around sanitary design, from how should I design this equipment to how can I fix it?
 Attendees came to see some examples of common legacy findings and while others captured "tribal knowledge" of repairs.
 We created tools for customer use and training and were very happy to share some of our learnings.